 The City of Grand Prairie Public Art Program invites artists to compete for a public art commission to create art on Traffic Signal Boxes (TSBs) located throughout the city.
-This project will brighten city streetscapes, enhance community pride and create new, paid opportunities for Texas-based artists.
+The project will brighten city streetscapes, enhance community pride and create new, paid opportunities for Texas-based artists.

-This project includes up to 20 TSBs and is open to concepts for direct painting on the TSBs or for high-resolution, digitally-printed wraps to be applied to the TSBs.
+This project includes up to 22 TSBs and is open to concepts for direct painting on the TSBs or for high-resolution, digitally-printed wraps to be applied to the TSBs.

 Winning artists will each earn a commission up to $2,000 depending on whether the box will be painted directly by the artist or whether it will be vinyl wrapped with the artist’s design.
-Download the Call to Artists Application Packet to learn more.
+The deadline for entry is 5 p.m., Friday, February 22, 2019.

 The 2018 contest included two themes, “Environment in General” and “Water Conservation/Water Quality.”
 The winners included 14 proposals to paint directly on the boxes and six wraps.
 The list includes two Grand Prairie residents: Gary Kelly, an 81-year-old photographer; and Syndey F. Merlau, an 8th Grade Visual Arts student at the Grand Prairie Fine Arts Academy.
 Street artist Steve O. Cipriano, aka “Stibs,” a teacher at Dickenson Elementary in Grand Prairie, was also one of the 20 winners.